Below are simple ways to encourage a late talker to talk.

 Example: Your child is eating broccoli and chicken

 In this example, the child did not say chicken.
-However, if the child does repeat the food, give the food immediately Soon, the child will learn that speaking is more efficient than pointing.
+However, if the child repeats the food, give the food immediately.
+Soon, the child will learn that speaking is more efficient than pointing.

 DO NOT TO FRUSTRATE YOUR CHILD BY WITHHOLDING FOOD UNTIL HE OR SHE SPEAKS.
-Instead, make it fun and do this "game" after every few bites or so.
+Instead, make it fun and do this “game” after every few bites.